Retinexformer: One-stage Retinex-based Transformer for Low-light Image Enhancement: Introduction

 Low-light image enhancement is an important yet challenging task in computer vision.
 It aims to improve the poor visibility and low contrast of low-light images and restore the corruptions (\emph{e.g.}, noise, artifact, color distortion, \emph{etc.}) hidden in the dark or introduced by the light-up process.
 These issues challenge not only human visual perception but also other vision tasks like nighttime object detection.

 Hence, a large number of algorithms have been proposed for low-light image enhancement.
+However, these existing algorithms have their own drawbacks.
 Plain methods like histogram equalization and gamma correction tend to produce undesired artifacts because they barely consider the illumination factors.
 Traditional cognition methods rely on the Retinex theory~\cite{retinex} that assumes the color image can be decomposed into two components, \emph{i.e.}, reflectance and illumination.
 Different from plain methods, traditional methods focus on illumination estimation but usually introduce severe noise or distort color locally because these methods assume that the images are noise- and color distortion-free.
 This is inconsistent with real under-exposed scenes.

 With the development of deep learning, convolutional neural networks (CNNs) have been applied in low-light image enhancement.
 These CNN-based methods are mainly divided into two categories.
 The first category directly employs a CNN to learn a brute-force mapping function from the low-light image to its normal-light counterpart, thereby ignoring human color perception.
 This kind of methods lack interpretability and theoretically proven properties.
 The second category is inspired by the Retinex theory.
 These methods~\cite{retinex_net,kind_plus,kind} usually suffer from a multi-stage training pipeline.
 They employ different CNNs to decompose the color image, denoise the reflectance, and adjust the illumination, respectively.
 These CNNs are first trained independently and then connected together to be finetuned end-to-end.
 The training process is tedious and time-consuming.